Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 (@figureS2\B, Tables 2-4).
 Notably, the quantity of those associations increased substantially for all longitudinal comparisons compared to concurrent comparisons.
-For example, only 6 visit-1 microbial gene sets were associated with visit-1 VEP, and each of those was only associated with a single concurrently measured VEP feature.
+For example, only 6 visit-1 microbial gene sets were associated with visit-1 VEP features, and each of those was only associated with a single concurrently measured VEP feature.
 By contrast, these longitudinal analyses revealed that visit-1 microbial gene sets showed a much richer pattern of associations with future VEP feature development.